Mohammadreza-Tatlari/Document-Collection/Zabbix-7-notes/Zabbix-7-course.md

 JSON Path Examples: <br>
 https://www.zabbix.com/documentation/current/en/manual/config/items/preprocessing/jsonpath_functionality

-to test preprocessing value first we need to check "Get Value from host" and then add the fetch data after JSONPath implimentation.
+to test preprocessing value, first we need to check "Get Value from host" and then add the fetch data after JSONPath implimentation.

 note: <br>
-when we do pre-processing we also can changed the format of items to desired way cause we have already filtered out the outcome.
+when we do pre-processing we also can change the format of items to desired way cause we have already filtered out the outcome.

 it is also possible to used direct URL instead of filtering out with JSONPath.